Imagine pitching premium products to customers who hardly visit my store. Will that help? Of course, this won’t.

 Demography

-Segmentation of customers based on their age, occupation, gender, income, etc is demographic demarcation.
-Imagine having a separate group of customers that have females of age 18-28.
+Segmentation of customers based on their age, occupation, gender, income, etc, is demographic demarcation.
+Imagine having a separate group of customers who are females aged 18-28.
 Separate marketing strategies are used to target each of the groups.

 Geography

-Such kind of differentiation is basically driven by the purchase pattern and spending behavior of customers.
-There will be few who are more inclined towards premium products whereas some would always look for the cheapest products.
+Such differentiation is primarily driven by the purchase patterns and spending behaviors of customers.
+There will be a few who are more inclined towards premium products, whereas some would always look for the cheapest products.
+Tracking these patterns with user behavior analytics helps in identifying trends and creating highly targeted campaigns.

 Psychographics